 - Forward tilt and 3-position tilt limiter

-- 12-year comprehensive manufacturer warranty
+- 12-year complete manufacturer warranty

 Pros: